chimera-linux/cports/Packaging.md

 a single global stage.

 When you invoke a build (`./cbuild pkg category/foo`), it must first finish.
 This includes building potential missing dependencies.
-Once the enitre potential batch is built, the unstaging algorithm kicks in and does the
+Once the entire potential batch is built, the unstaging algorithm kicks in and does the
 following: